 On this page

 Do you sell cigarettes, cigars or other tobacco products?
-From 1 January 2021 tobacco or smoking products may not be visible in your store.
+From 1 January 2021 tobacco or smoking products may not be visible in your store or online shop (in Dutch).
 The colours or outlines of the packets should not be visible and any place used to store smoking products should be neutral looking.
 This display ban has already come into force for supermarkets on 1 July 2020.

 The ban on displaying tobacco products includes tobacco-like products such as electronic cigarettes and herbs intended for smoking.
+For online shops this means you may no longer show images of these products on your website.
 You may display smoking accessories, such as ashtrays and lighters.

 Specialist tobacco shops are in some cases exempt from the ban on displaying smoking products.
-For this, they need to be registered with the Netherlands Food and Consumer Product Safety Authority (NVWA, in Dutch) and fulfil conditions on for instance product range and (maximum) turnover.
+For this, they need to be registered with the Netherlands Food and Consumer Product Safety Authority (NVWA) and fulfil conditions on for instance product range and (maximum) turnover.

 The ban on displaying tobacco products will come into force on 1 January 2021.
 For supermarkets this ban has entered into force on 1 July 2020.